Stacy Garrop2017 Virginia B. Toulmin Foundation Orchestral Commission Recipient

 Connect With MeTwitter

-Stacy Garrop’s Goddess Triptych was premiered by the St. Louis Symphony Orchestra and Music Director Stéphane Denève on March 12 and 13, 2022.
+Stacy Garrop’s League commission, Goddess Triptych, was premiered by the St. Louis Symphony Orchestra and Music Director Stéphane Denève on March 12 and 13, 2022.

 Stacy Garrop’s music is centered on dramatic and lyrical storytelling.
 The sharing of stories is a defining element of our humanity; we strive to share with others the experiences and concepts that we find compelling.
 Stacy shares stories by taking audiences on sonic journeys – some simple and beautiful, while others are complicated and dark – depending on the needs and dramatic shape of the story.

 New Music USA and the League of American Orchestras have chosen Stacy and the Champaign-Urbana Symphony Orchestra as one of five orchestra/composer pairings for Music Alive’s 2016-2019 residence program.
 She will also serve as the inaugural Emerging Opera Composer for Chicago Opera Theater’s new Vanguard Initiative in 2018-2020.
 Theodore Presser Company publishes her chamber and orchestral works; she self-publishes her choral pieces under Inkjar Publishing Company.
 Stacy is a recording artist with Cedille Records; her works are also commercially available on nine additional labels.